quiloos39/Roblox/Orb/README.md

-*We need to define point.
+*We need to define point and rotate ball at point.
-*Rotate ball at point

     local player = game:GetService("Players").LocalPlayer -- Inside Local Script ofcourse.